xrdocs-staging/8000/_tutorials/cisco-8000-fib-scale-for-silicon-one-p100.md

 The maximum unidimensional numbers are 6M IPv4 routes OR 3M IPv6 routes.
 This of course can vary depending on the prefixes distribution.
 All IPv4 and IPv6 routes are installed into a hierarchical LPM (Longest Prefix Match) database, apart from IPv6 host routes (IPv6 /128) which are installed into the CEM (Central Exact Match) database.
 It's interesting to note unlike Q200, there is no hw-module profile or knob required to reach such scale.

+**Info** The numbers provided and tested are without FIB compression and are raw LPM scale capabilities.
+{: .notice--info}

 # FIB Scale Testing Methodology
 The methodology used for this 2024-2025 run is similar to the [previous tests]({{site.baseurl}}/tutorials/cisco-8000-fib-scale/) executed.
 An up-to date BGP routing table is used from the [RouteViews](https://www.routeviews.org/routeviews/) project.
 Latest forecast from [APNIC](https://blog.apnic.net/2025/01/06/bgp-in-2024/) are also used to simulate BGP growth.